-Not fond of someone?
-Kick them off the system!

-- Typically requires superuser - Traceable - 1.
+- Not fond of someone?
+Kick them off the system! (requires superuser and it's traceable) - 1.
 Use ps to find the PID of their shell (grep the output if you have to) - 2.
 Issue the kill command with the PID of the shell talk userid